Tel Aviv Gay Travel

 Tel Aviv Vacation Rentals

-After a few days of solo travel, I met up with friends in a four-bedroom Airbnb (we booked months in advance).
+After a few days of solo travel, I met up with friends in a four-bedroom rental apartment (we booked months in advance).
 It was located a couple blocks from Metzitzim Beach, which is adjacent to Hilton Beach.

 Tel Aviv Gay Travel Experiences